nerddevviscool/shapes-/README.md

-i did this in a intro to python corse
+i did this in a intro to python class